Call4Cloud | MMP-C | Autopilot | Device Preparation

 5. IOS Apps

-Just like with an Android phone, App protection will require a Broker app.
-For IOS devices, the MFA Authenticator app needs to be installed.
-After we made sure all our IOS users have that app installed, we first need to make sure all the Applications which need the Managed App Protection policies are added to Intune.
-Because as mentioned earlier we need to define an App Configuration Policy for each app and how could we do this without any apps?
+Like an Android phone, App protection will require a Broker app.
+For iOS devices, the MFA Authenticator app needs to be installed.
+After we make sure all our iOS users have that app installed, we first need to make sure all the Applications that need the Managed App Protection policies are added to Intune.
+As mentioned earlier, we need to define an App Configuration Policy for each app, and how could we do this without any apps?

 If you read my blogs often, you will probably know the whole setup can be scripted.
 When you need to do this manually, it will take some time so why not deploy it with PowerShell: